NESMS exists to provide tuition at an advanced level for musically talented individuals of all ages.

 We have four teaching studios, one of which is large enough to hold small concerts or recitals, and an extensive library.
 Each studio has a piano (either a Boston grand or Essex upright purchased from Steinway in 2014), desk, chairs and music stands.
-We also currently have large movable sneeze-guard screens in each studio and hand sanitiser provided throughout the building.

 A Centre for Excellence

 Acknowledged experts come on a regular basis from all over the British Isles to give one-to-one coaching and advice on technique and performance – and to provide occasional workshops and master-classes.